 20. Gift Cards

 Not only will your customers want to give the present of a gift card to their loved one, it’ll also mean extra cash in your pockets.
 Customers almost always spend more than the value of the card when they make purchases with gift cards.
-Use a POS system with integrated gift cards.
+Use a POS system for restaurants with integrated gift cards.

 *Toast Capital Loans are issued by WebBank, Member FDIC.
 Loans are subject to credit approval and may not be available in certain jurisdictions.
 WebBank reserves the right to change or discontinue this program without notice.